 24 𐤉𐤄𐤅𐤔𐤏 said, “The road starts within yourself, but to find it you must abide by the Torah as written in the Books of Wisdom.
 For knowledge of the Torah provides a true and clear picture of yourself.
 Just as a mirror reflects back a true image, so does the Torah when studied diligently.
 Let this be your guiding light: Take no thought for tomorrow, whether it bring good or bring evil; the cares of the day are sufficient, and the Torah will sustain you.”

 30 𐤉𐤄𐤅𐤔𐤏 said, “You do not understand what you ask, or the consequences.
-You cannot drink from my cup of sorrow or undergo my ordeal.
-I must carry my cross alone, for there is none with whom I can share the burden of my heart.”
+You cannot drink from My cup of sorrow or undergo My ordeal.
+I must carry My stake alone, for there is none with whom I can share the burden of My heart.”

 35 𐤉𐤄𐤅𐤔𐤏 said, “The conscientious physician goes among those requiring his care and attention, not among those who have no need of him.
 If you ordered your lives according to this principle, they would be more beneficial to you in the long run.”

-36 After resting in the city during the heat of the day, 𐤉𐤄𐤅𐤔𐤏 left Yeriḥo with his disciples, followed by many people.
+36 After resting in the city during the heat of the day, 𐤉𐤄𐤅𐤔𐤏 left Yeriḥo with His talmidim, followed by many people.
 Outside the gate of departure, a blind beggar sat in the dust by the roadside.
-And hearing the name 𐤉𐤄𐤅𐤔𐤏on the tongues of the people, he cried out as 𐤉𐤄𐤅𐤔𐤏 went by, “Bĕn of Dawiḏ, have pity on me.”
+And hearing the name 𐤉𐤄𐤅𐤔𐤏 on the tongues of the people, he cried out as 𐤉𐤄𐤅𐤔𐤏 went by, “Bĕn of Dawiḏ, have pity on me.”
 Many of the people, hearing this, tried to silence him.
 But the beggar would not stop and continued shouting and oft repeating the words “Bĕn of Dawiḏ.”

 39 𐤉𐤄𐤅𐤔𐤏 said, “Unfruitful happiness cannot be made an end in life, but your affliction has served its purpose.”